Samuel-2626/django-search/article.md

 If we compare the result from the __Q objects__ with the __full-text search__, there is a clear difference.
 In the full-text search, the query with the highest results are shown first, this is the power of the `SearchRank`.

-Combining these three method we get a powerful search feature.
+Combining these three method we get a powerful search functionality.

 In this section, you were introduced to full-text search using the PostgreSQL module supported by Django to create complex lookups like searching similar words, ranking words, etc. In the concluding section, we would add weights to our fields in the database.